Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Introduction

-We would like to note that the above performance bounds are in stark contrast with the worst case performance bound $O(\sqrt{m})$ for affine policies which is tight.
-For the random instances where $B_{ij}$ are i.i.d. according to above distributions, the performance is significantly better.
+We would like to note that the above performance bounds are in stark contrast with the worst case performance bound $O(\sqrt{m})$ for affine policies that is tight.
+For the random instances where columns of $\mb B$ are independent according to above distributions, with high probability the performance bound is significantly better.
 Therefore, our results provide a theoretical justification of the good empirical performance of affine policies and close the gap between worst case bound of $O(\sqrt{m})$ and observed empirical performance.
 Furthermore, surprisingly these performance bounds are independent of the structure of the uncertainty set, ${\cal U}$ unlike in previous work where the performance bounds depend on the geometric properties of ${\cal U}$.
 Our analysis is based on a {\em dual-reformulation} of~\eqref{eq:ar} introduced in~\cite{bertsimas2016duality} where~\eqref{eq:ar} is reformulated as an alternate two-stage adjustable optimization and the uncertainty set in the alternate formulation depends on the constraint matrix $\mb B$.
 Using the probabilistic structure of $\mb B$, we show that the alternate {\em dual} uncertainty set is close to a simplex for which affine policies are optimal.

 We would also like to note that our performance bounds are not necessarily tight and the actual performance on particular instances can be even better.
-We test the empirical performance of affine policies for random instances generated according to uniform and folded normal distributions and observe that affine policies are nearly optimal with a worst optimality gap of $4\%$ (i.e. approximation ratio of $1.04$) on our test instances as compared to the optimal adjustable solution that is computed using a MIP.
+We test the empirical performance of affine policies for random instances generated according to uniform and folded normal distributions and observe that affine policies are nearly optimal with a worst optimality gap of $4\%$ (i.e. approximation ratio of $1.04$) on our test instances as compared to the optimal adjustable solution that we compute using a mixed integer program (MIP).